Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing: Abstract

 \section{Abstract}

 In this supplemental information, we first introduce the theoretical model and present the technical and numerical details related to the calculation of the quality factor and the kinetic inductance at finite temperatures.
 Secondly, we show that around the critical disorder, finite size effects are not important in our analysis.
 Next, we present the temperature-dependent quality factor for a series of disorder strengths and frequencies by first computing the averaged conductivity.
 We also show that these results are similar to those obtained by computing the quality factor for each disorder realization and then performing ensemble average.
+The quality factor in the cavity case is also discussed for comparison.
 Finally, we make an estimation of the critical disorder at which the superconductor transition occurs by a percolation analysis and also by a study of the dependence of the spectroscopic gap with the disorder strength.

 \onecolumngrid